AQA GCSE Series Circuit Calculations(Physics)

 1.Calculate the resistance of the bulb in the circuit below

-Calculating resistance for a bulb in a series circuit
+Calculating resistance in a series circuit

 2. Calculate the current flowing through the circuit below with the two resistors.

-Calculation of current in a series circuit
+Calculating current in a series circuit

 3. In the circuit below, calculate V1 and R1

-Calculaing potential difference and resistance in a series circuit
+Calculating resistance in a series circuit